Stepping Stones Fund

 What will we fund?

 The Stepping Stones fund will consider applications under the following strands:

 1. Capacity building grants for charitable organisations:

 to provide organisations with human, financial and strategic support as well as supporting access to appropriate expert intermediaries to enhance their overall performance skills to meet their mission, deliver their outcomes and thereby enhancing their investment readiness and long term financial stability.

 to support organisations wishing to pilot new ways of creating improved social outcomes in a specific sector, geography or outcome area; test out new ideas, new business models, new partnerships and ways of working as well as alternative ways of measuring complex outcomes.
 The pilot should lead the organisation to using social investment for expansion or further development.

-We expect that these three strands allow Stepping Stones Fund to accompany successful organisations in their evolution to social investment readiness and in the development of their social investment strategy.
-Those, for example, that successfully complete their project under strand 1 (capacity building) would be encouraged to return and apply for support under strand 2 or 3 (piloting outcomes or risk finance).
+We expect that these two strands allow Stepping Stones Fund to accompany successful organisations in their evolution to social investment readiness and in the development of their social investment strategy.
+Those, for example, that successfully complete their project under strand 1 (capacity building) would be encouraged to return and apply for support under strand 2 (piloting outcomes).

 Amount of funding offered

-There is no minimum amount, but the maximum grant amount under strands 1 and 2 can be expected to be £50,000.
+There is no minimum amount, but the maximum grant amount can be expected to be £50,000.
 However, it is not our policy to award large grants to small organisations.
 Your proposal and the budget need to be realistic and reflect that you thought through the costs and possible revenues.
-Under strand 3 (risk finance) Stepping Stones Fund would consider larger amounts of up to £150,000 per grantee.
-As a general rule, the Stepping Stones Fund will not fund more than 50% of an organisation's total revenue income.
+As a general rule, the Stepping Stones Fund will not fund more than 50% of an organisation’s total revenue income.

 Duration and milestones